 The Company's projects are typically short in duration, and usually span a period of less than one year.
-Historically, we have not combined or segmented contracts.
+Historically, the Company has not combined or segmented contracts.

 Classification of Current Assets and Liabilities

 The Company includes in current assets and liabilities amounts realizable and payable in the normal course of contract completion.